apache/superset/README.md

 * An extensible, high granularity security model allowing intricate rules on who can access which features, and integration with major authentication providers (through Flask AppBuiler)
-* An easy way to control how Druid datasources are displayed in the UI, by defining which fields should show up in which drop down and which aggregation and function (metrics) are made available to the user
+* A simple semantic layer, allowing to control how Druid datasources are displayed in the UI, by defining which fields should show up in which dropdown and which aggregation and function (metrics) are made available to the user